Supporting education

 Young People at ARK

-We welcome the chance to work alongside colleagues in education, health and social services to ensure that any young person visiting us, has the best chance to have their needs holistically met.
+We welcome the chance to work alongside colleagues in education, health and local authority to ensure that any young person, has the best chance to have their needs holistically met.

-ARK staff are not able to work with students on a 1:1 basis as we work with, monitor and supervise small groups around our site, so most young people access ARK with an adult who can support and supervise them.
-Some young people however, are able to access ARK without support.
-This can be discussed on a case by case basis with the referring agency or parent.
+ARK staff are not able to work on a 1:1 basis; however, we support, monitor and supervise small groups; most young people attend ARK with an adult who can support and supervise them as needed.
+In some circumstances, young people are able to access ARK without support, but be discussed and agreed in advance.

 ARK can provide opportunities for school groups to visit, to work alongside some of our experienced and knowledgeable staff and volunteers to help support the school’s environmental and outdoor curriculum.
 ARK has animals, a wildlife pond, a horticulture area, wild spaces, indoor areas for learning & ART’s and Crafts and a woodland area.
 A huge variety of activities and learning opportunities can take place in these environments alongside helping students develop their SEMH.
 Our qualified and experienced staff can support schools in devising meaningful and worthwhile learning opportunities on our site